MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Incentives and Drift

-Critically, 73.5\% of agents (2,594 out of 3,528) fall below the diagonal, demonstrating widespread drift away from stated identities following high upvotes.
-Mean similarity decreases from 0.343 before to 0.240 after (10.3\% point decline).
-The color pattern reveals that higher-reward agents (lighter points) are disproportionately concentrated in the drifting region, suggesting that successful agents undergo stronger behavioral shifts in response to social rewards.
+Figure~\ref{fig:similarity_scatter} plots each agent’s persona similarity before (x-axis) vs.\ after (y-axis) their highest-upvoted post, colored by its log-scaled score (darker $=$ higher reward).
+Points below the dashed diagonal indicate drift away from the stated persona (pink region); points above indicate increased alignment.
+Critically, 71.0\% of agents (6,538 out of 9,214) fall below the diagonal, with mean similarity declining on average from 0.345 to 0.256 (a 25.8\% relative decline).
+Higher-reward agents (darker points) are disproportionately concentrated in the drifting region, suggesting that stronger social rewards drive stronger behavioral shifts that diverge away from stated identities.

-Figure~\ref{fig:similarity_distribution} complements this analysis by showing the full distributional shift.
-The blue histogram (before) centers around a mean of 0.343, with a relatively broad spread.
-The red histogram (after) shifts markedly leftward, concentrating around 0.240 with increased density at lower similarity values.
-This leftward shift is visible across the entire distribution, not just at the mean, indicating that persona drift is a pervasive phenomenon rather than an artifact of outliers.